-Once you understand these aspects of voting and the electoral process, youth can actively participate in Zambia's democracy, ensuring their voices are heard and their rights are protected.
+When you understand these aspects of voting and the electoral process, you will be an active participant in Zambia's democracy, ensuring that your voice is heard and your Human Rights are protected.

 The Electoral Commission of Zambia (ECZ) is an independent Electoral Management Body.
 It is established under Article 229 of the Constitution of Zambia whose main responsibility is to manage elections in Zambia.